Start today · Full course access instantly * $99

 Lesson 7: Composition (arrange motifs with intention)

-The way motifs are arranged on your canvas shapes the feel of your design — balance, storytelling, and how the eye moves through a piece all depend on composition.
+The way motifs are arranged on your canvas shapes the feel of your design.
+Balance, storytelling, and visual flow all depend on composition.
 In this lesson, you’ll learn how to make deliberate choices so your designs feel intentional rather than accidental.
 You’ll explore a set of go-to structures that can ground your work, spark new ideas, and even energize your personal style.

 You’ll discover: